 In gratitude, in deep gratitude for this moment, this meal, these people, we give ourselves to you.
-Take us out to live as changed people because we have shared the Living Bread and cannot remain the same.
+May we live as changed people because we have shared the Living Bread and cannot remain the same.
 Ask much of us, expect much from us, enable much by us, and encourage many through us.
 So, God, we live to your glory, both as inhabitants of Earth and citizens of the Commonwealth of Heaven.
 Amen